pclarkfbl/fbl-fullstack-homework/Readme.md

 This project is based around building out pages for classroom roster management.
 We have built out the minimal code-base necessary to get you started.
 Instructions for building and running the code base are below. *Please make sure you have read through this file before jumping into the assignment.*

+Implementation tasks are the bottom of this file.

 ### Good to know concepts